mattock/otterwiki/PRODUCTION_COMPOSE.md

-# Production Compose stack for Otterwiki
+# Production Podman setup for Otterwiki

+## Overview of the production setup

-This document shows how to run a more production-ready Compose setup of Otterwiki.
-It depends on the [production_compose branch](https://github.com/mattock/otterwiki/tree/production_compose) of https://github.com/mattock/otterwiki and will not work on vanilla Otterwiki.
+The production setup is available on the [production_compose branch](https://github.com/mattock/otterwiki/tree/production_compose) of https://github.com/mattock/otterwiki and will not work on vanilla Otterwiki.

 The setup consists of three containers: